semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.unified-dataset.md

 - `_unified/bio-dataset_unified.trig` - Combined dataset in TriG format
 - `_unified/bio-dataset_unified.jsonld` - Combined dataset in JSON-LD format
 - Additional formats as needed
+- unlike its sibling datasets, it is not a [[sflo.concept.mesh.resource-facet.dataset.v-series]] and is not considered [[sflo.concept.mesh.resource-facet.dataset.abstract]]

 ## Architecture